 - Are equipment items specified by units and cost? - Is the requested equipment project-related? - Will the purchased equipment be used 100% in the project?
-If not, has the cost been allocated across funding sources and calculations provided? - Does the agency already own any equipment suitable for the project? - Does the total value of any equipment exceed the procurement threshold of the Commonwealth or that of the applicant agency?
-If so, has the applicant indicated that services have been or will be obtained by acceptable procurement procedures? - If the applicant plans to submit a sole source justification request to GMD, has this been indicated in the narrative?
+If not, has the cost been allocated across funding sources and calculations provided? - Does the agency already own any equipment suitable for the project? - Does the total value of any equipment exceed \$5,000 or the procurement threshold of the applicant agency?
+If so, has the applicant indicated that services have been or will be obtained by acceptable procurement procedures? - obtained by acceptable procurement procedures?
+If the applicant plans to follow a sole source procurement procedure, has this been indicated in the narrative?
+Does the sole source request follow the applicant's written noncompetitive procurement policies and procedures?